rajeshvenkatesan/Hbase/README.md

 # Hbase
-Framework used to Write into a Hbase from a Spark Dataframe
+Framework used to Read and Write into a Hbase from a Spark Dataframe.

+It can be used to parse any kind of nested JSON strings in Hbase columns.